SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/entropy/writeup/writeup.md

 $b = x_1 - x_0a \mod m$

 That is all well and good, but how do we determine the values for our five $x$ variables?
 Brute force of course!
 Because we need five values and there are only 3 choices per row, we only really have to compute $3^5$ or $243$ iterations, which is nothing, especially for a rather simple operation like this one.
-We can determine which choice is correct by the value returned from the modulus calclulation.
+We can determine which choice is correct by the value returned from the modulus calculation.
 Numbers that are not a valid LCG will return a very small number (usually less than 100), but as we know
 ```python
 m = getPrime(64)
 ```